BinnedTimeSeries#

 - units: dict

-A dict mapping column names to to a
+A dict mapping column names to a

-.
+Unit.
 The columns will have the specified unit in the Table.

 - dataframe